solaadio/Calculator/README.md

-TODO: Precision of result display, Keyboard support
+TODO: Precision of result display, Keyboard support, display the first number, operator and second number in very small font just above the result display